 It is White Buffalo’s practice to only do tubal ligations when a deer is found to be in late state gestation and switching to a tubal ligation is necessary to protect maternal or fetal health.
 Because White Buffalo does not perform sterilizations after March 1st, these occurrences are quite rare.
 Out of over 500 sterilizations performed by White Buffalo since 2009, tubal ligations have only been necessary in 22 cases (about 4.4% of the time).
 Back to top

-While both methods are viable alternatives to lethal population control, sterilization is the only option at present that is 100% effective and that does not require repeated treatments.
-Researchers are working on advancements in contraceptive agents and delivery technology that may make immunocontraceptives the better choice in the future.
-Until then, in an open urban environment like Clifton, we determined that sterilization offers the most practical and most cost effective method of fertility control.
+While both methods can be viable alternatives to lethal population control in certain circumstances, sterilization is the only option at present that is 100% effective and that does not require repeated treatments.
+Researchers are working on advancements in contraceptive agents and delivery technology that may make immunocontraceptives a better option in the future.
+Until then, an in-depth comparison of available methods led us to determine that that sterilization offers the most practical and most cost effective method of fertility control for Clifton.
 Back to top

 It depends on how one defines “invasive.”
 Sterilization involves a 20 minute surgery, but only occurs once in the deer’s lifetime and does not involve chemically altering the deer’s reproductive processes.
 Immunocontraceptives do not involve surgery, but do require repeated darting of the deer throughout their lifetimes with contraceptives that chemically alter their reproductive processes.
 Back to top